jbrazda/icai-migration-tools/README.md

 ### Invoking transform from Main Build Script of Your IICS component Build

-Following is an example snippet how this transformation can be called from main Build Script
+Following is an example snippet how this transformation can be called from main Build Script.

 #### Key properties to drive invocation of transform Target